Cap0703/4123-ScoutingPage/README.md

 ```
 ---
 #### Multiple Choice with Values
-Checkbox list where each option has a point value.
+&emsp;Checkbox list where each option has a point value.
 ```
 "coopertition_bonus": {
   "Type": "Multiple Choice",